rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 ## Introduction to Neovim

-Neovim is one of the best code editors due of its speed, ease of customization, and configuration.
+Neovim is one of the best code editors due to its speed, ease of customization, and configuration.

 Neovim is a fork of the `Vim` editor.
 It was born in 2014, mainly due to the lack at the time of asynchronous job support in Vim.
 Written in the Lua language with the goal of modularizing the code to make it more manageable, Neovim was designed with the modern user in mind.
 As the official website states, "Neovim is built for users who want the best parts of Vim, and more".